suyashbha/SmartStocks/README.md

 # Algo_Trading
- analysis of Indian stocks to provide stock recommendations
+ Analysis of Indian stocks to provide stock recommendations.